Back to blog

 For each Member State where you operate, create a structured compliance matrix capturing:

-• Legal status (transposed / in force / pending)
+• Legal status (transposed and in force / transposed pending entry / in legislative procedure)

 • Competent authority name and contact channels

-• Reporting timelines (early warning, full notification, final report)
+• Reporting timelines (24-hour early warning, 72-hour notification, one-month final report)

 • Local scope expansions beyond directive minimums